 What’s happening in Frankfort?
 Here’s a list of prefiled bills that could affect you

 FRANKFORT, Ky.
-(WKYT) - Kentucky’s regular legislative session begins on January 4, but lawmakers have been prefiling bills for months now.
+(WKYT/WYMT) - Kentucky’s regular legislative session begins on January 4, but lawmakers have been prefiling bills for months now.

 Here’s a list of some of the bills that could come up for discussion in the weeks to come.
 This list is an incomplete sampling of what lawmakers might talk about in Frankfort.